zovialpapai/Bayesian-classification-with-random-projection/README.md

 (a) BCC_sims.R can be utilsed to carry out the simulations presented in Section 3 on High-dimensional Probit regression, and Section 5 on High-dimensional Logit regression, along with hyper-parameter tuning.

 (b) Weakleaners.R can be utilized to study the effect of number of replications of compression matrix (or number of weak classifiers)  on the accuracy of classifiers AC, AC+, HH, HH+.
 The results are presented in Section 3.
+Plot_ChoiceR_TimeComparison.R takes the output rds files from  Weakleaners.R, collected in repeated simulations/output folder; and reproduces Figures 2 and 4 in the article.

 (c) time_comparison.R can be utilised to study comparative computional time of our classifiers.
 The results are presented in Section 3.
+Plot_ChoiceR_TimeComparison.R takes the output rds files from  time_comparison.R, collected in repeated simulations/output folder; and reproduces Figures 1 and 3 in the article.

 data:
 Micro-array gene expression cancer data sets utilized in the article is freely available on the website https://data.mendeley.com/.
 Copies of the data sets are available in the "data" directory in the our repository.